 -Also supporting how bad the unemployment problem is are these 7 Graphs and Unemployment and the Spin Cycle and Alternate Unemployment Charts.
-Dr. Krugman (see below paragraph) has called this the lesser depression for some time.
-Let us hope it does not become the greater depression.

 -If you are willing to wade through the details, Ben Bernanke Is Bankrupting The Social Security Trust Fund illustrates how the democrats are destroying social security in a way the republicans could never get away with.